inaimathi/langnostic/resources/posts/places-peeps-and-plagues.md

 ;;   A plague player's score is the total number of health of their plagues, ;; with a multiplier equal to the number of places fully infected by ;; their plague.
-;;   A place player's score is the total number of points in their places
+;;   A place player's score is the total number of points in their places.

 (defun score (world)
   (list :peep (let ((score 0))